mpampuch/nextflow-notes/README.md

 // Outputs: [sampleA, rep1, tumor]
 ```

-Combining this with tuple unpacking syntax you can quickly create a lot of variables for your metadata.
+Combining this with destructuring syntax you can quickly create a lot of variables for your metadata.

 Example: